Courland, Semigallia, Latgale

 Latvia resumed diplomatic relations with other states.

-In 1993, the Saeima, Latvia's parliament, was newly elected.
+In 1993, the Saeima, Latvia's parliament, was elected anew.
 Russia ended its military presence by completing its troop withdrawal in 1994 and shutting down the Skrunda-1 radar station in 1998.

-Vaira Vīķe-Freiberga was President of Latvia from 1999 to 2007.
-She was the first female head of state and worked to get Latvia to join both NATO and the European Union in 2004.
+The first female head of state, Vaira Vīķe-Freiberga was President of Latvia from 1999 to 2007.
+She worked to get Latvia to join both NATO and the European Union in 2004.

 A still rather restrained issuing policy and a low circulation compared to European territorial states make collecting Latvian stamps interesting.